Frozen Pipe Repair

 Your home contains hundreds of feet of water pipes running throughout every room.
 If anyone of those pipes starts leaking, it could lead to costly water waste and expensive repairs.
 If you suspect a leak or a burst pipe in your home, do not wait to call a professional.

 At Jolly Plumbing, we can take care of any leak in your home.
 We have experience working with plastic, copper, and galvanized piping in various buildings.
-If you are experiencing issues due to frozen pipes, and need frozen pipe repair, turn off your main water shut off valve and call for help right away.
+If you are experiencing issues due to frozen pipes, and need frozen pipe repair, turn off your main water shut-off valve and call for help right away.
+If there is a situation where we are not able to get to you right away like in the video clip below from koaa a space heater might help thaw some pipes.
+But depending on the situation it's best to just give us a call anyway, we can provide you with tips that could better help your particular situation.